 With the rest, we started going down the list, starting with the people who registered first and inviting them to join an onboarding call.

 At this stage, we learned a few things quickly, and one thing slowly.

 Most people forgot who we were and why they registered.
 The first emails went out without any further info on who we were - just basically your invite to Taskable is here, schedule a video call.
 A few people got back to us asking basically who the hell we were.
 Some, kindly, informed us that we should include a reminder as to who we are in these emails, which we quickly added.
 And some even booked an onboard call. 🎉

-The second quick thing we learned is that subscribers we got from Product Hunt/Ship's were of variable quality.
+The second quick thing we learned is that the subscribers we got from Product Hunt/Ship were of variable quality.
 A few were genuinely interested in the product, and have since become active users.
-One has even joined us an advisor.
+One has even joined us as an advisor.
 However, the vast majority were spam, uninterested, kicking the tires, or were just using it as a way to connect with founders to sell them something.

 At this point, we've invited probably 30 people, and have done about 5 onboards/user interviews.
 I won't get too much into the product side of things here.
 However, we learned a lot from these early onboards and users, which was we still had a bit of work to do to consider this a minimum viable product.

 So we held off on invites for a bit and went back to work over the next couple of weeks making some fixes and preparing for our real proper launch.

 Launch 2 - Closed Beta and the Real MVP

 After continuing to get feedback from a few very early adopters, and of course dogfooding it ourselves, we were ready again to launch into beta in early March.

 We again went back to our flawed strategy of going slowly down the list from the date of signup.
 We were a bit timid at first and did this slowly.
 I was sending emails manually, one by one down the list with a Calendly invite.